 B i o g r a p h y

-Wanda Brister has sung over 700 performances in opera, oratorio, and recital from Vancouver to Moscow to Rio de Janeiro.
-In New York she has performed three operas (Opera Orchestra of NY), three oratorios, and a solo recital at Carnegie Hall (for the American Symphony Orchestra), a concert at Weill Recital Hall, two quartet concerts at Alice Tully Hall (NY Vocal Arts Ensemble), and Handel's Messiah at Avery Fisher Hall.
-She has performed on CBS (CBS Sunday Morning) and NBC (Perry Como: Spring in New Orleans), PBS television as well as local affiliates in concerts with piano and orchestra, Polish National Television, RAI (Italian Television), NPR, WGBH Boston, WQXR New York, and for the WDR and SDR in Germany.
+Wanda Brister has sung over 700 solo performances in opera, oratorio, and recital from Vancouver to Moscow to Rio de Janeiro.
+In New York she has performed roles in three operas (Opera Orchestra of NY), been soloist in three oratorios, and given a solo recital at Carnegie Hall (for the American Symphony Orchestra), a joint recital with FSU colleagues at Weill Recital Hall, two quartet concerts at Alice Tully Hall (NY Vocal Arts Ensemble), and was soloist in Handel's Messiah at Avery Fisher Hall.
+She has performed nationally on CBS (CBS Sunday Morning) and NBC (Perry Como: Spring in New Orleans), PBS television as well as local affiliates in concerts with piano and orchestra, Polish National Television, RAI (Italian Television), NPR, WGBH Boston, WQXR New York, and for the WDR and SDR in Germany.
 She has sung for dignitaries such as Patriarch Dimitrios I at a Joint Session of Congress in Washington, DC, for Pope Benedict XVI in Munich, and for John Cardinal Egan of New York.

-Brister won numerous competitions in the areas of art song (NATS, the Liederkranz Foundation, and Noonday recitals at Saint Paul's Chapel, NYC), oratorio (New Orleans Symphony, Jefferson Performing Arts Society), and opera (Metropolitan Opera, Mobile Opera, and Shreveport Opera).
-She participated in young artist programs with New Orleans Opera and Opera Company of Philadelphia where she covered the Verdi Requiem (a televised performance featuring Luciano Pavarotti), and covered Regine Crespin in The Medium.
-She has performed leading and supporting roles with Opera Orchestra of New York, New Orleans Opera, Opera Company of Philadelphia, Opera Theater of Saint Louis, Lyric Opera of Waco, Shreveport Opera, Pima Opera, Connecticut Grand Opera, New England Lyric Operetta, New World Symphony, Performing Arts Society of Acadiana, and New York Chamber Opera among others.
+Brister won numerous competitions in the areas of art song (NATS, the Liederkranz Foundation, and Noonday recitals at Saint Paul's Chapel, NYC), oratorio (New Orleans Symphony, Jefferson Performing Arts Society), and opera (Metropolitan Opera (seven prizes), Mobile Opera (two prizes), and Shreveport Opera (prize and roles).
+She participated in young artist programs with New Orleans Opera for which she sang several performances with orchestra and Opera Company of Philadelphia where she covered the Verdi Requiem (a televised performance featuring Luciano Pavarotti), and covered Regine Crespin in The Medium.
+She has performed leading and supporting roles with Opera Orchestra of New York, New Orleans Opera, Opera Company of Philadelphia, Opera Theater of Saint Louis, Lyric Opera of Waco, Shreveport Opera, Pima Opera, Connecticut Grand Opera, New England Lyric Operetta, New World Symphony, Jefferson Performing Arts Society, Performing Arts Society of Acadiana, and New York Chamber Opera among others.

-She has sung under the batons of Philippe Entremont, Author Fagen, John Nelson, Eve Queler, John Rutter, and Michael Tilson Thomas.
+She has sung under the batons of Philippe Entremont, Author Fagen, Xiao-lu Li, John Nelson, Larry Parsons, Eve Queler, John Rutter, Mariusz Szmolji, and Michael Tilson Thomas.
 She was also soloist with Krzysztof Penderecki conducting his Credo.
-Her varied experiences range from singing with Perry Como as a backup singer to chorus work with Dave Brubeck to oratorio chorus with Erich Leinsdorf.
+Her varied experiences range from singing with Perry Como as a backup singer under Ray Charles, to chorus work with Dave Brubeck to oratorio chorus with Erich Leinsdorf.
 All of these experiences have informed her artistry and ear for style.

 She earned her Bachelor's and Master's degrees in Vocal Performance before attending the Academy of Vocal Arts in Philadelphia.
 As a college student she worked as an accompanist in voice studios where she developed her love for vocal literature.
 She enjoyed several years as a professional singer before changing her focus to teaching.
 As she guided more and more graduate students, she decided to return to school.
 Her doctoral work was with vocal literature scholar Carol Kimball at University of Nevada, Las Vegas where she focused on British Composer, Madeleine Dring (1923-77).
 Over a twenty-year period, she has become the leading scholar on this composer.

-Vocal Provenance: Her major voice teachers have been Patricia Havrenek, Nell Rankin, Patrick Shelby, and Beverly Wolff.
+Vocal Provenance: Her major voice teachers have been Beverly Bowers, Judith Coen, Patricia Havrenek, Nell Rankin, Patrick Shelby, and Beverly Wolff.
 These teachers studied with Andrew White, Sydney Dietsch, and Madame Jeanne Lorraine (whose teacher was Manuel Garcia, II).
-Her vocal techniques are solidly grounded in the Italianate style.
-She continues to embrace new research on the voice.
+Brister's vocal techniques are solidly grounded in the Italianate style.
+She continues to embrace new research on the voice and brain activity during the process of making music.

 She has taught at The Florida State University since 2003 where she presently serves as Associate Professor of Voice.
 She taught at University of Arizona (2000-2003) and at Baylor University (1999-2000).
 Dr. Brister was on faculty at the Orfeo Music Festival in Vipiteno, Italy from 2010-2015 and was a member of the Schlern International Music Festival from 2006-2009.
 In demand as teacher and adjudicator, she has given master classes for many universities and musical organizations in the United States, Europe, and Brazil.